A 4-Step Roadmap Towards the Mastery of How to Learn (6 Years of Experience Summarized)

 What would I’ve done differently?

-As I’ve said countless times, I consider it to be the golden reference for effective studying methods.
+I consider this research paper to be the golden go-to reference for effective studying methods.
 Don’t be fooled by the word “students”.
-Even if you’re not, this research paper is immensely valuable and useful.
-This forms a solid foundation about the science of learning.
-“Research paper” may be intimidating if you’re never read one before; but fear not, this one is highly accessible (Irony if the educators don’t know how to deliver information).
+Even if you’re not, this paper is immensely valuable and insightful: it forms a solid foundation about the science of learning.
+“Research paper” may be intimidating if you’re never read one before; but fear not, this one is highly accessible.

 This is the ultimate book if you want to learn about meta-learning.